opentext-idol/idol-rich-media-tutorials/tutorials/showcase/speech-transcription/PART_II.md

     IngestDateTime = 0
     ```

-1. modify the analysis `SpeedBias` to disable the adaptive quality level applied on live streams.
+1. set the `ModelVersion` to legacy and modify the analysis `SpeedBias` to disable the adaptive quality level applied on live streams.
 When processing files, the `SpeedBias` parameter effects the trade-off between transcription quality and processing time.

     ```ini
     [SpeechToText]
     Type = SpeechToText
     LanguagePack = ENUK
+    ModelVersion = Legacy
     SpeedBias = 3
     ```

-    > More options are available for the *SpeechToText* analysis engine.
+    > NOTE: More options are available for the *SpeechToText* analysis engine.
 Please refer to the [reference guide](https://www.microfocus.com/documentation/idol/IDOL_24_2/MediaServer_24.2_Documentation/Help/index.html#Configuration/Analysis/SpeechToText/_SpeechToText.htm) for details.

 1. To create a single plain text file of the transcript for the video clip, we will configure an XML-type output engine with `Mode` set to `AtEnd` and make use of the included the `toText.xsl` transform as follows: